ucsb-cs16/ucsb-cs16.github.io/_topics/vim_basic_eight.md

 To search/replace foo to bar in the entire file *all at once*

-* Make sure you are in edit mode (use "escape" to get there if you are not)
+* Make sure you are in command mode (use "escape" to get there if you are not)
 * Use `:` to get to the command line
 * Type `%s/foo/bar/g`
    * `%` means "on every line in the whole document"